core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 It is possible for CoAP endpoints to discover application groups and CoAP groups from the CoAP servers that are members of such groups, by using a GET request targeting the /.well-known/core resource.

-As shown below, such a GET request may be sent to the IP multicast address of an already known CoAP group associated to one or more application group(s); or to the "All CoAP Nodes" multicast address, thus targeting all reachable CoAP servers in any CoAP group.
+As shown below, such a GET request may be sent to the IP multicast address of an already known CoAP group associated to one or more application groups; or to the "All CoAP Nodes" multicast address, thus targeting all reachable CoAP servers in any CoAP group.
 Also, the GET request may specify a query component, in order to filter the application groups of interest.

 These particular details concerning the GET request depend on the specific discovery action intended by the client and on application-specific means used to encode names of application groups and CoAP groups, e.g., in group URIs and/or CoRE target attributes used with resource links.

-The following provides examples of methods to discover application groups, building on the following assumptions.
+The following provides examples of methods to discover application groups and CoAP groups, building on the following assumptions.
 First, application group names are encoded in the path component of Group URIs (see {{sec-groupnaming-app}}), using the path segment "gp" as designated delimiter.
-Second, the name of a CoAP group is encoded as value of the CoRE target attribute "coap-gp".
-Third, a CoAP group is used and is identified by the group hostname grp.example.org.
+Second, the name of a CoAP group is encoded as value of a CoRE target attribute "coap-gp".
+Third, a CoAP group is used and is identified by the URI authority grp.example.org:5685.

 * A CoAP client can discover all the application groups associated to a specific CoAP group.